bixuanzju/papers-phd/README.md

 # Archives

-Being archives for papers I have submitted  / were accepted during my PhD studies.
+Being archives for papers/projects I've worked on in my PhD studies.

 ## Index